denoland/deno/docs/getting_started/first_steps.md

 ### Hello World

-Deno is a runtime for JavaScript and TypeScript and tries to be web compatible and use modern features wherever possible.
+Deno is a runtime for JavaScript/TypeScript which tries to be web compatible and use modern features wherever possible.

-Because of this browser compatibility a simple `Hello World` program is actually no different to one you can run in the browser:
+Browser compatibility means, a simple `Hello World` program in Deno is the same as the one you would run in the browser:

 ```ts
 console.log("Welcome to Deno 🦕");